-The purpose of the environmental management plans (EMPs) is to ensure that proper measures and controls are in place in order to decrease the potential for environmental degradation during all phases of project development, and to provide clearly defined action plans and emergency response procedures to account for human and environmental health and safety.
-Furthermore, analysis of the data obtained as a result of enacting the EMPs can be used to confirm any project specific assumptions and make corrective plans where necessary.
+The purpose of developing environmental management plans (EMPs) is to ensure that proper measures and controls are in place in order to decrease the potential for environmental degradation during implementation of all project components and activities, and to provide clearly defined action plans and emergency response procedures to account for human and environmental health and safety.
+Furthermore, analysis of the data obtained as a result of enacting the EMPs can be used to confirm project specific assumptions and make corrective plans where necessary.
 The EMPs will serve to provide guidance on specific actions and activities that will be implemented to decrease the potential for environmental degradation during construction and operation, and to clearly define the proponent's ongoing environmental commitment.

 The EIS shall describe the proposed EMPs for all stages of the Project and include a commitment by the proponent to implement the EMPs should the Project proceed.
+In accordance with the proposed EMP, monitoring and mitigation plans should be developed, specific to various aspects of the Project and the environment to be incorporated into all project components and activities.
+These plans would outline how results from monitoring will be used to refine or modify the design and implementation of mitigation measures and management plans.
 The finalization of detailed EMPs will occur through consultation with federal and provincial government agencies, Aboriginal groups, the public and other stakeholders.
 This may occur after the EA but must be consistent with the information presented in the EIS.